shader-slang/slangpy/README.md

     float dResult);
 ```

-If we were to follow the same line of thinking thus far, the logical approach to making this accessible as a kernel function would be
+If we were to follow the same line of thinking thus far, the logical (though ugly) approach to making this accessible as a kernel function would be

 ```
 yy.py